 Traditional Korean chefs use a combination of both fine and coarse in jjigae and soups but if you are not a serious cook or if you are not making gochujang or mul kimchi, chances are you probably won’t need the fine gochukaru.
 Buy fine gochukaru ONLY if you are going to make gochujang or if you want to make pretty sauces.

-** You can buy all the ingredients below except for the Yeotkireum Garu from my store HERE.
-Look under Fermentation category.
-I even found a clay jar or onggi for fermentation.
+You can buy all the ingredients below except for the Yeotkireum Garu from my store HERE.
+And look under the Gochujang Ingredients list.

 Traditional Homemade Gochujang Recipe